Croatia Cruises 2019: What You Need to Know

 I have spent hours researching the best Cruises in Croatia, to be sure I knew all there was to know.
 Now that I travel with two kids I am even more obsessed with details than ever before!

-This guide is going to tell you everything you need to know about Croatia cruises and is undoubtedly going to leave you hitting the ‘book it now’ button.
+This guide is going to tell you everything you need to know about Croatia cruises, one of the greatest ways to travel around Croatia, and is undoubtedly going to leave you hitting the ‘book it now’ button.

 First things first, however, what exactly is a cruise?

 This might sound like a ridiculous question for some, but I have been asked it, so let me explain what exactly a cruise is.

 So a cruise is a voyage on a ship or boat taken for pleasure or as a holiday and usually calling in at several destinations.
 A cruise allows you to see a lot of a country or region (or several countries on longer cruises), with the huge bonus of your mode of transport also being your accommodation.
 They also allow you to visit many islands and coastal destinations in quick succession.

 In Croatia, cruise ships have various itinerary options, so you can easily choose the route that suits your interests.
 You can go for a mini cruise of a few days, but the most common cruises in Croatia are a week long – but you could do two back-to-back cruises and go island hopping in Croatia for two weeks, which will allow you to see even more.

 No matter the length of your cruise, each sailing itinerary will have sailing time between destinations and then the ship will stop in the port and allow you to explore the town, city or island you are visiting for a prescribed period of time.

 Before you get ashore it’s a good idea to consider whether you want to book an excursion to explore the destination you are visiting.
 You can choose to have the cruise company take care of the booking for you, do it yourself – or simply galavant and explore at your leisure.